Shopmonkey alternatives for independent auto repair shops.

 How much cheaper are Shopmonkey alternatives?

-It depends on what layer you're replacing.
+It depends on what you're replacing.
 If you're replacing Shopmonkey wholesale with Tekmetric, expect similar pricing (within $50/month either direction).
 If you're replacing it with AutoLeap, expect roughly 15-25% cheaper.
-If you're keeping a different SMS and adding Pitlane just for the retention layer, the total stack often runs 30-50% cheaper than full Shopmonkey because you're paying for what you actually use.
+Pitlane runs $97-$297/month and covers RO writing, SMS, inspections, payments, and the retention layer in one price with no per-seat fees, so shops that don't need a parts inventory module or a deep integration catalog often land 30-50% cheaper than full Shopmonkey.

 Will my data transfer if I switch from Shopmonkey?

 Yes, with effort.
-All four alternatives in this list (Tekmetric, Pitlane, Shop-Ware, AutoLeap, Mitchell1) accept CSV imports of your customer list, vehicle records, and service history.
-Most shops are fully migrated within a day for the customer side.
+Every alternative in this list (Tekmetric, Pitlane, Shop-Ware, AutoLeap, Mitchell1) accepts CSV imports of your customer list, vehicle records, and service history.
+Pitlane auto-maps the columns and most shops are migrated within a day for the customer side.
 Migration of in-progress repair orders is harder and usually requires running both systems in parallel for 1-2 weeks while open ROs close out on the old platform.

 Try Pitlane alongside what you’re using today.